natenka/pyneng-book-en/docs/source/book/21_textfsm/2_textfsm_examples.rst

 Consider the case where we need to process output of *show ip route ospf* command and in routing table there are several routes to the same network.

-For routes to the same network, instead of multiple lines where the network is repeated, one record will be created in which all available next-hop addresses are in list.
+For routes to the same network, instead of multiple lines where network is repeated, one record will be created in which all available next-hop addresses are in list.

 Example of *show ip route ospf* output (output/sh_ip_route_ospf.txt file):